kaushik2901/async-endpoints/docs/backlog.md

 ## Pending

+- AsyncEndpoints.Redis store is not picking existing jobs after restart
 - AsyncEndpoints must not return serialized result as part of job response
 - AsyncEndpoints should return proper Result.Problem in case of error
 - AsyncEndpoints should support both AOT and JIT compilation